Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 The way around this if you have some dark pans is to just line them with parchment and they won't darken what you bake in there.
 Cookie sheets should never be bought in dark.

 Some of my mom's old pans are heavier than I can find today too.
 They are not aluminum, but I don't know what they are made of.
 Maybe they were shiny at one time, but I don't remember them ever being any different than they are now.
 They do conduct heat much better than the lightweight aluminum I've found.
 I love cooking with them.
 Maybe because they do collect and hold the heat better, they also bake a little faster, so I just have to adjust the bake time a little.
 I use parchment paper and I don't have to let cookies cool on pans.
 Just slide the parchment paper onto a wire rack and slide on a new sheet of parchment with a new bunch of cookies already in place.
-The pan is still warm, and they get a head-start before even getting into the oven.

 I have always had to make allowances for these pans, but they've saved me a little bit of money over the years, I guess.
 They have never warped either unlike the thin aluminum ones I bought just 3 years ago.
 The one exception to that is my air bake pans which are shiny, and they are wonderful.
 Expensive when we bought them, but have lasted wonderfully well.
 Jellyroll cakes come out perfectly.